Marine-Microbial-Ecology-Group-UCSC/ARBitrator/README.md

 # ARBitrator
-ARBitrator tool for retrieving nifH genes from GenBank.
-Original software created by Philip Heller (Heller et al., 2014; https://doi.org/10.1093/bioinformatics/btu417)
+ARBitrator is a semi-automatic pipeline for retrieving and quality-filtering _nifH_ genes in GenBank.
+It was created by Philip Heller (Heller et al., 2014; https://doi.org/10.1093/bioinformatics/btu417).
+Since then small modifications have been made to accomodate changes on the NCBI side including the retirement of GI numbers, requiring HTTPS, and faster query rates when using API keys.
+Functionally the lastest ARBitrator is the same as the  original.